CyberfusionIO/php-core-api-client/README.md

 ### Manual requests

-When you don't want to use the full SDK, but just easily send requests and retrieve response, you can use the `ManualRequest`.
-Just initialize the connector as usual and send a `ManualRequest` with the desired parameters:
+Don't want to use the full SDK, but easily send requests and retrieve responses from the Core API?

+Use `ManualRequest`.
+Initialise the connector as usual, and send `ManualRequest` with the desired parameters:

 ```php
 use Cyberfusion\CoreApi\CoreApiConnector;